-Powered by passion, Joshua Pacio looking leave a lasting legacy
+Powered by passion, Joshua Pacio looking to leave a lasting legacy

 MANILA, Philippines–Not a lot of fighters can say they’ve become a world champion, let alone a two-time champion at just 23 years old like Team Lakay star Joshua Pacio.

 But Pacio wants to be known as more than just a star inside the cage as he aims to make a lasting legacy in the sport.